 3.1 Common application forms that indicate exceptional need will be discussed with the School by Devon’s Admissions Manager.
 Further information may be sought from the applicant if necessary.

 3.2 If the School accepts that exceptional need has been demonstrated, the LA will be advised that the application is considered to meet criterion 2.
-This is not a guarantee of a place although we would not expect to be in a position where criterion 2 applicants would be refused admission.
+This is not a guarantee of a place although we would not expect to be in a position where our oversubscription criterion 2 applicants would be refused admission.
 The LA will advise the parent without delay.

 3.3 Where the School does not agree that the need is exceptional, the application will be prioritised according to the School over-subscription criteria and a place will be offered by the LA as per the Primary Co-ordinated Scheme: